Chapter 3:

 It can’t be that bad if the soul is just hanging around in the same place as its owner.

 We walked down the hallway until we reached the garden, decorated with lanterns.
-After walking a considerable distance down the stone path, I saw Cassius under a grand gazebo with a chandelier.
+After walking a considerable distance down the stone path, I saw a grand gazebo with a chandelier.
+The light that shone out of it was golden, and right below it, there was Prince Cassius.
+He wore a white, frilly shirt, paired with black trousers.
+He tapped his fingers on the table.

 “Pamela, is she not coming…?” asked Prince Cassius.

 The maid stepped aside.
-My eyes locked with his at once, which widened, and a small smile curved as I grinned.
+My eyes locked with his at once, which widened.
+A small smile curved on his face as I grinned.

 “Janessa?” he asked.